DMRobertson/thompsons_v/docs/thompson.drawing.rst

 =====================

 It can be helpful to see automorphisms rather than just read a description of them.
-To that end we introduce functions for rendering automorphisms as tree pair diagrams.
+To that end, we introduce functions for rendering automorphisms as piecewise linear maps and as forest pair diagrams.
 The output looks best for automorphisms with a small arity (2--5) and a reasonable number of leaves.

 Examples